akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 ![](./images/22.png "")

 Create Health Check.

+A health check is a test to confirm the availability of backend servers.
+A health check can be a request or a connection attempt

 In the Create Health Check dialog box, enter the following:
 - Health Check Name: The name used for the health check.
 Avoid entering confidential information.
 - Interval: Select the period of time between health checks of the target.